-For more details on the MSCI China All Shares, MSCI China A International and the MSCI China A Indexes, please refer to the MSCI China All Shares Indexes Methodology.
+For more details on the MSCI China All Shares and MSCI China A International Indexes, please refer to the MSCI China All Shares Indexes Methodology.

 The MSCI China Indexes are designed to represent the performance of the Chinese securities that are included in the MSCI Emerging Markets Indexes.
-In addition to the Redchips, P-chips, B shares, H shares and foreign listings, Stock Connect eligible Large Cap China A shares will be included at 5% of their actual free float-adjusted market capitalization using the connect listing following the two step inclusion on June 1 and September 3 2018, as described in Appendix XV of this document.
+In addition to the Red-chips, P-chips, B shares, H shares and foreign listings, Stock Connect eligible Large Cap China A shares are included at 5% of their actual free float-adjusted market capitalization using the connect listing following the two step inclusion on June 1 and September 3 2018.